 *A student with a disability is defined as having a physical or psychological condition that substantially limits one or more major life activities, having a record of such a condition or is regarded by the covered entity as having a disability.

-3. Housing accommodations are approved only for appropriately documented disabilities and/or medical issues that substantially limit or compromise the residential experience at the College.
+b.
+Housing accommodations are approved only for appropriately documented disabilities and/or medical issues that substantially limit or compromise the residential experience at the College.

-5. All requests for disability housing accommodations, along with all of the required documentation and forms referenced above, must be submitted to the Academic Support Center by the following dates:
+4. All requests for disability housing accommodations, along with all of the required documentation and forms referenced above, must be submitted to the Office of Residence Life by the following dates:

-1. Fall term: May 1st
+Fall Term deadline: May 1st

-2. Winter term: October 15th
+Winter Term deadline: October 15th

-3. Spring term: January 15th
+Spring Term deadline: January 15th

-While applications submitted after these dates will be accepted and considered, North Central College does not guarantee a late applicants’ accommodation needs, including any needs that develop during the semester.
-Accommodated housing requests for winter and spring terms are more limited than fall term requests.
+5. Submission of a housing accommodation packet does not guarantee availability of housing.
+The College will strive to find the most appropriate housing for students with accommodation needs.
+While applications submitted after the above dates will be accepted and considered, North Central College cannot guarantee that it will be able to meet late applicants’ accommodation needs, including any needs that develop during the semester.
+Accommodated housing can be extremely limited for students requesting accommodations for winter or spring terms.

-8. The College does not “hold” accommodated rooms when students leave the College.
-If a student with an accommodated room is not able to attend school for a period of time, a new request must be put forth to the Office of Residence Life prior to returning to the College.
+11. The College does not “reserve” accommodated rooms when a student leaves the College for any reason.
+If a student living in accommodated housing stops attending the College for a period of time, a new accommodated housing request must be submitted prior to the student’s return to the residence halls.